 Most classes in the following programs have an online component:

 San Diego Massage Therapist/Asian Bodywork Certificate

 San Diego Associate of Applied Science (Holistic Health Science) (AAS)

-San Diego Doctor of Acupuncture and Oriental Medicine (DAOM)
+San Diego Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM)

 What is the difference between a hybrid and fully online class?